Miss Spoken: College Years

 There was an avalanche of response.
 It struck a nerve and people rapidly added their updates.
 Mine was, “Brandy Agerbeck ’96 is thrilled to be fed and vertical by 9:00 am.
 Still bathrobed, she’s hoping to solve the medical mystery of this crushing fatigue and is optimistic she will come out of this depression.”

-The next day, Donna H. Lohmaier ’96 started a closed group called Everyday Class Notes.
+The next day, Donna H. Lohmeier ’96 started a closed group called Everyday Class Notes.
 Within a few weeks, it had grown to a few thousand people, double the size of student body.
 Our class was the top of the bell curve with most of the members between 35 and 45.

 ECN had three waves: